Pinpoint Travel Health

 Although the decommissioning of the Fukushima Daiichi site and full clean-up of the surrounding area will take many years, the risks are gradually declining.

-A series of earthquakes hit the Noto Peninsula on 1 January 2024, causing minor tsunami and fires in various parts of Ishikawa Prefecture.
+A series of earthquakes hit the Noto Peninsula on 1 January, causing a minor tsunami and fires in various parts of Ishikawa Prefecture.
 Infrastructure damage was extensive, and some transport links remain disrupted.
-Please exercise caution and follow local guidance if travelling to affected areas.
+Take care in affected areas and follow local guidance.

 regional-risks